Get Shit Done

 Before you ask.

-You can.
+You could.
 A general AI chatbot can break a task down if you know how to ask for it.
 But you’re starting from a blank page every time — describing the goal, your energy level, what "done" looks like, how much time you have.
-Get Shit Done has done that work for you.
+Get Shit Done has done the prep work for you.
 You type the goal, pick an energy level, and get back a plan that matches both.

-And when you come back, the tool remembers the shape of your work.
+And the more you come back, the more the tool personalises for you.
 The next breakdown takes less explaining.

 Everything is editable.
 Reorder the steps, rewrite them, delete the ones that don’t apply.
 If a subtask is still too vague, ask the tool to break it down further.
 If the whole plan feels off, change your energy level and run it again — a different level produces a different shape of breakdown.